m4dr1nch/m4dr1nch.github.io/content/blog/gallery/index.md

 date = 2022-02-11T14:14:22+02:00
 draft = false
 tags = ['thm', 'writeup']
-summary = 'Capture the flag challenge writeup' thumbnail = 'img/gl-logo.png'
+summary = '[Gallery](https://tryhackme.com/room/gallery666) is an easy CTF-like box that features vulnerabilities like SQLi, RCE & misconfiguration.
+This is a very beginner-friendly room that was created by [Mikaa](https://tryhackme.com/p/Mikaa).' description = '"Gallery" is an easy CTF machine.
+Released on 11th of February, 2022 (THM).' thumbnail = 'img/gl-logo.png'
 +++

-[Gallery](https://tryhackme.com/room/gallery666) is an easy CTF-like box where you can practice your enumeration skills and exploit vulnerabilities like SQLi and take advantage of misconfigurations in privileges.
-This is a very beginner-friendly room that was created by [Mikaa](https://tryhackme.com/p/Mikaa).

-INITIAL ACCESS
+Initial Access
 ==============

 Enumeration